vatesfr/xen-orchestra/docs/delta_backups.md

 # Continuous Delta backups

-> This feature is released since 4.11 and "Continuous" feature since 4.12

 > WARNING: it works only on XenServer 6.5 or later

 You can export only the delta between your current VM disks and a previous snapshot (called here the *reference*).
-They are called continuous because you'll **never export a full backup** after the first one.
+They are called *continuous* because you'll **never export a full backup** after the first one.

 ## Introduction